 The Sbrinz Route takes you to the historic tracks connecting Lucerne to Domodossola, passing through the Grimsel and Gries passes.
 The route once was traveled by mule transporters (someggiatori) for trade in goods and assets, and especially for Sbrinz Swiss cheese, from which it draws its name.

-The Sphinx Observatory on the Top of Europe is the highest-altitude construction in the entire continent, but can be easily reached by train.
-Besides science, the research station also offers stunning views of the snowy Alps.
+The Sphinx Observatory on the Top of Europe (Jungfrau) is the highest-altitude construction in the entire continent, but can be easily reached by train.
+Besides science, the research station also offers striking views of the snowy Alps.

 Switzerland has one of the best railway systems in the world.
 It includes very scenic trains, such as the Glacier Express and the Gornergrat Cogwheel Railway, that are an excellent way to enjoy the alpine panorama in the most relaxed way.